JestonBlu/Driving/docs/index.md

 <br>

 <left><div class="note">
-  - <small>NOTE: The average texting event lasted 2.5 minutes, but we dont really know what occurred during the event time interval.
+  - <small>NOTE: The average texting event lasted 2.5 minutes, but it is not clear what occurred during the event time interval.
 Was there one long texting action or was the event made up of a series of sending and receiving texts?</small>
 </div></left>

 </center>